 It is almost like someone planned it that way.

 Paul Buchanan earned a Master of Professional Writing degree from the University of Southern California and an MFA in fiction writing from Chapman University.
 He teaches and writes in the Los Angeles area.

 Fans of Philip Marlowe will note the similarities between private investigators – middle aged, hard drinking, wise cracking, and yet while Marlowe is morally upright Keegan is better described as morally ambivalent.

 Is City of Fallen Angels Worth a Read?

 Keegan’s past is satisfyingly enough explained and the use of Marilyn Monroe’s death as a plot marker is neither cheap nor useless.
-The story’s strength has to be the friendship between Keegan and his best friend from the LAPD, Lieutenant Moore, is well fleshed out and I look forward to reading more about the two men in the second Keegan book coming out in July.
+The story’s strength has to be the friendship between Keegan and his best friend from the LAPD, Lieutenant Moore, which is well fleshed out and I look forward to reading more about the two men in the second Keegan book coming out in July.

-Sadly the story’s weakness has to be Keegan’s horrible choices regarding younger Eve and the [spoiler] shoddy cover up of the murder that happens just shy of the book’s half way mark.
-One thing I just cannot stand is stupidity in a leading character and for someone as smart and clever as Keegan, the idea he could get away with this cover up doesn’t make any sense.
+Sadly the story’s weakness has to be Keegan’s horrible choices regarding younger Eve and the [spoiler] shoddy cover-up of the murder that happens just shy of the book’s halfway mark.
+One thing I just cannot stand is stupidity in a leading character and for someone as smart and clever as Keegan, the idea he could get away with this cover-up doesn’t make any sense.
 And you can’t help feeling as though he deserves to be caught and locked up for his foolish decisions.

 Fans of noir detective fiction will enjoy City of Fallen Angels and it would be a shame to give up on the series before book two comes out in July.
 The plot (see below) sounds intriguing and we can only hope that Keegan’s poor choices are something of the past.